-e-Cycle is located at 2082 Research Drive, in Livermore.
+e-Cycle is located at c/o 2082 Research Drive, in Livermore.
 We are over by the Lawrence Livermore Labs.

-We are generally open from noon to 6:00pm, Monday through Friday, and sometimes on Saturday.
+We are generally available from noon to 6:00pm, Monday through Friday, and sometimes on Saturday.
 If you don't find anyone here, feel free to leave your items by our door with a note containing your name and phone number in case we need to ask you any questions.
-If you prefer you can make an appointment for a drop-off outside of our normal hours or otherwise.
+If you prefer you can make an appointment for a drop-off outside of our normal hours of availability or otherwise.

 e-Cycle accepts any computer or consumer electronic item that runs on electricity or batteries, working or not.
 Virtually 100% of all items that we receive are recycled and converted into new products.
 Nothing goes to landfill.
 In fact, we recover items unlawfully dumped at our local landfill and properly recycle them.
 Check out our items list to get an idea of the kind of items we take for recycling.